CrazyWolf13/CrazyWolf13/README.md

 ## 🐳 Containers & Virtualization

-I enjoy working with Docker for containerization and Proxmox for virtualization. **Proxmox** is one of my favorite platforms, allowing me to efficiently manage my virtual machines and Linux-Containers in a homelab setup:
+I enjoy working with Docker for containerization and Proxmox for virtualization. **Proxmox** is one of my favorite platforms, perfect for managing my virtual machines and Linux-Containers:

 ![Container](https://go-skill-icons.vercel.app/api/icons?i=docker,lxc,proxmox)